Harmxn02/NSL-KDD-IntrusionDectection/README.md

 ## What I learned from this project

 I learned that you can read in a lot of different file formats into Pandas.
-The dataset here was stored in `.txt`-files, but there were also `.arff`-files, which is a filetype I didn't even know the existance of.
+The dataset here was stored in `.txt`-files, but there were also `.arff`-files, which is a filetype I didn't know before this project.